Adding a user to a server

 • Secure Shell Access (SSH) — If unselected, an SFTP user without Shell access is created.
 Toggle this on to enable SSH access.

-4. When finished, click the Create User button.
+4. Click the Create User button to save.

 Deleting a user

-See the following article for further information on how to delete a website user:
+See this article for further information on how to delete a website user.

 See also